bikesandcode/random_name_generator/README.md

 and Roman.
 If you're looking for a quick name for a Goblin NPC, RandomNameGenerator is your gem.

+This fork makes one minor change from the mainline version of this gem, the language files are not loaded statically as File objects, but managed as string paths and only loaded when read.
+I noticed some problems with using this gem in Rails parallel test situations.
+This fixes those for me.

 ------

 ## Installation